evantianx/react-typescript-starter/README.md

 render(<App />, document.getElementById('root'));
 ```

+#### `useMemo / useCallback`

+Again, you don't need to do anything else.

+> Note: you must make sure you specify the types of the parameters of the callback for useCallback, otherwise they will be set to any, regardless of whether you have TypeScript’s noImplicitAny set to true.

 #### Custom Hooks

 Mention: If you return an array in your custom hook, you need use `as` to declare the array as `const`: